StereoKit/StereoKit-Docs/docs/Pages/StereoKit/UI/LastElementActive.md

 </div>

 ## Description
-Tells the Active state of the most recent UI element that used an id.
+Tells the Active state of the most recently called UI element that used an id.

 ## Examples